Canada is probing U.S. Border Patrol's maritime immigration checks

 She referred further questions to the U.S. State Department, which had no immediate response.

-Only about 100,000 of the United States' 11.1 million unauthorized immigrants were from Canada, according to the Pew Research Center in 2014.
+Only about 100,000 of the United States' 11.1 million immigrants in the country illegally were from Canada, according to the Pew Research Center in 2014.

 The trade dispute started in earnest after Trump tweeted that Canadian Prime Minister Justin Trudeau was acting "meek and mild" and was being dishonest about Canada's trade barriers during the Group of 7 summit last month in Charlevoix, Quebec.